 \section{Abstract}

-We propose a method for detecting energy levels of a quantum system based on the studies of evolution of probe spin.
-The method is efficient for estimation of energy levels of many spin systems and opens a possibility to achieve quantum supremacy in solving eigenvalue problem with development of multi-qubit quantum computers.
-The method is realized for finding energy levels of a spin in magnetic field, spin chain in magnetic field on $ibmq-santiago$
+We propose a method for detection of energy levels of arbitrary spin system on a quantum computer based on studies of evolution of only one probe spin.
+On the basis of the proposed method energy levels of spin systems are found on IBM's quantum computer ibmq-bogota, among them are spin chain in magnetic field, triangle spin cluster, Ising model on squared lattice in magnetic field.
+The results of quantum calculations are in agreement with the theoretical ones.
+The method is efficient for estimation of the energy levels of many-spin systems and opens a possibility to achieve quantum supremacy in solving eigenvalue problem with development of multi-qubit quantum computers.